canonical/fetch-service/docs/reference/sdist.rst

 File format
 -----------

-To be considered a sdist file, an artefact must meet the following criteria:
+To be considered an sdist file, an artefact must meet the following criteria:

 * It must be a gzipped tar archive.
 * It must contain a ``PKG-INFO`` file in the root directory.